aeroimperial-optimization/QUINOPT/README.md

  ```

 A selection of BibTex styles that support arXiv preprints can be found [here](http://arxiv.org/hypertex/bibstyles/).
-Should you wish to cite the code directly, please use the following BibTeX entry:
+Should you wish to cite the code directly, please use the following BibTeX entry, replacing ``X.X.X`` with the appropriate version of QUINOPT:

 ```
-@misc{QUINOPTv1.4,
+@misc{QUINOPTv2.0.0,
-    author       = {Fantuzzi, Giovanni and Wynn, Andrew and Goulart, Paul and Papachristodoulou, Antonis}, title        = {{QUINOPT}, version 1.4},
+    author       = {Fantuzzi, Giovanni and Wynn, Andrew and Goulart, Paul and Papachristodoulou, Antonis}, title        = {{QUINOPT}, version X.X.X},
     howpublished = {\url{https://github.com/aeroimperial-optimization/QUINOPT}},
-    month        = Mar,
     year         = 2017
     }
 ```